binxio/terratest-runner/README.md

 	docker run --rm -it -v ${HOME}/.aws/:/root/.aws/:ro -v $(PWD):/go/src/app/ binxio/terratest-runner:latest
 ```

-From within your Terraform directory you can then run:
+From within your Terraform directory, you can then run:
 ```
 make test
 ```